 If we can show $1 million in available invested funds, we would be in the position to secure about $700k in grants on a co-investment basis, an opportunity we have been working on for a long time.
 This includes a circa $200k grant from the Fund for the Promotion of Innovations and about $500k from the Skolkovo Innovation Centre.

-SOC: Dear Mr. Elagin, our SPINOFF team and I would like to express gratitude for the time you have dedicated to this interview.
-We will observe the development of your spinoff company with great pleasure and interest.
-Also, we are thankful for providing all the necessary materials.
-Hope for fruitful collaboration and wish all the best to the product development.
+SOC: Dear Mr. Elagin, our SPINOFF.COM team and I would like to thank you for the time you have dedicated to this interview.
+We wish all the best to your spinoff company and it's one-of-a-kind technology!